Metabolic Syndrome: Lowering Your Blood Pressure

 Lifestyle changes can help lower your blood pressure.
 These changes can include:

 Quitting smoking.
 The nicotine in tobacco raises blood pressure.
-Smoking also increases the risk for other heart and blood vessel diseases, many cancers, and most lung conditions.
+Smoking also raises the risk for other heart and blood vessel diseases, many cancers, and most lung conditions.
 The first step is to set a quit date.
 Talk with your healthcare provider about ways to quit smoking.
 There are programs and medicines that can help.

 Eating healthy.
 Eat plenty of fruits and vegetables.
 Eat fat-free or low-fat dairy foods, and drink less alcohol.